vuejs/v2.vuejs.org/source/guide/transitions.md

 })
 ```

-All of the above hook functions are called with their `this` contexts set to the associated Vue instances.
-If the element is the root node of a Vue instance, that instance will be used as the context.
-Otherwise, the context will be the owner instance of the transition directive.

-Then you can use it by providing the transition id to `v-transition`.
-Note this has higher priority than CSS transitions.
+Then you can use it by providing the transition id to `v-transition`, same deal:

 ``` html
 <p v-transition="fade"></p>